dimagi/commcare-hq/docs/case_search_query_language.rst

 .. note::
    ``fuzzy-match`` is backed by Elasticsearch's `Fuzzy query`_, which uses `Levenshtein distance`_ to gauge similarity.
-To consider something a match, it requires an exact prefix match and an edit distance based on the length of the string (longer strings can have more edits).
+Parameters for searches are tuned in implementation to balance matching with performance, but to consider something a match it generally requires matching initial prefix and an edit distance based on the length of the string (longer strings can have more edits).

 .. _Fuzzy Query: https://www.elastic.co/guide/en/elasticsearch/reference/8.11/query-dsl-fuzzy-query.html
 .. _Levenshtein distance: https://en.wikipedia.org/wiki/Levenshtein_distance